Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/README.md

 Dependencies:
 ---
-In order to run the code provided you will nee to properly set up your environment.
+In order to run the code provided you will need to properly set up your environment.
 The refence for this is provided through the Udacity Starter Kit available [here](https://github.com/udacity/CarND-Term1-Starter-Kit).